Boston Breakers: Pillars of Excellence

 In summer 2009, the Breakers began a tradition of honoring legends from the past with commemorative banners at Harvard Stadium.
 The award's Pillars of Excellence name was influenced by the stadium's iconic colonnade.
 Players from both Boston Breakers (WUSA) and the WPS/WPSL Elite/NWSL entry are considered.

 Maren Meinert became the first inductee during a halftime ceremony on May 17, 2009 when the Breakers hosted the Washington Freedom.
 During her final season in 2003 Meinert was named the WUSA's Most Valuable Player for the regular season and MVP of the WUSA All-Star Game.
 Angela Hucles was inducted on May 1, 2010 during a home game against the Chicago Red Stars.
 Kristine Lilly was inducted during halftime of a match against the Philadelphia Independence May 23, 2011.
 Leslie Osborne was inducted during halftime of a home game against Sky Blue FC.

 Supporters Award

 In 2017 the official supporters group of the Boston Breakers, The Boston Armada, began a tradition of awarding one player at each home game with a supporters award.
-Officially dubbed, "The Chunk Award", it recognizes a player's individual contribution to the team during the match.
-The trophy for 2017 is representative of the unofficial mascot of the Boston Breakers, "Chunk", a British Bulldog owned by Boston Breakers Academy Head Coach, Lee Billard.
+Officially dubbed "The Chunk Award", it recognized a player's individual contribution to the team during the match.
+The trophy for 2017 represented the unofficial mascot of the Boston Breakers, "Chunk", a bulldog owned by Boston Breakers Academy head coach Lee Billard.